Posts Tagged ‘Organic Fertilizer’

 Can’t forget about plain old compost!
 You can buy it pretty much at any garden center, but try to find one labeled organic.
 I know, in theory it should be organic by definition, but labeled organic means that the manufacturer had to pass some pretty stringent guidelines to be able to call it organic.

-Iticon generally takes a few months to create good compost, but there are bins like the one in the link above that can create compost in a month or so.
+It generally takes a few months to create good compost, but there are some that can create compost in a month or so.
 But whether it’s one month or six months, the most important thing is that the result is well-composted.
 Here’s a hint; it’s ready when there is no smell to the compost; if it still has an odor, it’s not “done”.

 These are the major organic fertilizers that are whole-plant.
 There are others that can be used as supplements, such as blood meal and bone meal.
-There are also soil amendments like vermiculite and sphagnum moss that can help you to lighten dense soils.
+There are also soil amendments like vermiculite, perlite, coconut coir and sphagnum moss that can help you to lighten dense soils.
+You can also check out my post on soil amendments for more info.